zhiyuan-gao/unity_prefab_converter/README.md

 How to use ParseAllPrefabs.cs?
 Put it in ai2thor/unity/Assets/Editor folder, then we can find the Parse All Prefab in Assets option in the Tools drop-down menu at the top of the Unity interface.

+## Update
+Some errors in the code:
+The sub-object face indexes are in the wrong order.
+Some door meshes are overwritten due to duplicate names.
+Position of holes are not correct.
+Paintings and windows need to be added.